 |||For German readers: R. Paschotta, “Frequenzkämme und optische Frequenzmetrologie”, Photonik 3 / 2006, p.
 60|

-See also: optical frequency, frequency combs, optical frequency standards, optical clocks, optical clockworks, beat note, stabilization of lasers, synchronization of lasers
+See also: optical frequency, frequency combs, optical frequency standards, optical clocks, optical clockworks, beat note, stabilization of lasers, synchronization of lasers, laser absorption spectroscopy

 and other articles in the category optical metrology